yuzunekoayu/stylish/week-1/part-4/README.md

 ### Step 1: Complete Category and Search Feature

-Focus on our (Product List API)[https://github.com/AppWorks-School/API-Doc/blob/master/Stylish/README.md#product-list-api] and `Product Search API`.
+Focus on our [Product List API](https://github.com/AppWorks-School/API-Doc/blob/master/Stylish/README.md#product-list-api) and [Product Search API](https://github.com/AppWorks-School/API-Doc/blob/master/Stylish/README.md#product-search-api).

 1. Set tag to `women`, `men`, or `accessories` for the product lists of each categories, and show them in the homepage.
 2. Set tag to the keyword entered by user, and show the search results in the homepage.